COVID-19 and Transportation Operations

 During the COVID-19 crisis the Transportation Department and its contractors have continued work on construction projects and staff have continued to perform critical maintenance operations to ensure the transportation system functions safely and efficiently.

 The decision to continue work on projects under construction and begin work on long-planned projects is based on guidance from Gov. Inslee's March 23 "Stay Home, Stay Healthy" order and further construction guidance provided on March 25.
-More information is available on the governor's order and how it impacts private and public construction in Bellevue.
+On April 24, the Governor added to his guidance with information about Phase 1 Construction Restart requirements.
+More information on the governor's order and how it impacts private and public construction in Bellevue is available on the city's webpage.

 - Employees whose jobs do not require them to be in the field are working remotely to maximize social distancing